Craig Gerber (baseball): Minor leagues

-In his 2022 book, "The Book of Joe: Trying Not to Suck at Baseball and Life", Angels organization coach and manager Joe Maddon described an incident that took place in 1981 (when he was managing the Angels single-A affiliate Redwood Pioneers) and involved Maddon, Gerber, and Pioneers shortstop Dick Schofield.
-According to Maddon's account, a "motorcycle gang" would regularly attend Pioneers home games to heckle players from the first base line fence, and on the first night of the incident the bikers were heckling Schofield for his salary and play performance.
+In his 2022 book, "The Book of Joe: Trying Not to Suck at Baseball and Life", Angels organization coach and manager Joe Maddon described an incident that took place in 1981 (when he was managing the Angels single-A affiliate Idaho Falls Angels) and involved Maddon, Gerber, and Angels shortstop Dick Schofield.
+According to Maddon's account, a "motorcycle gang" would regularly attend home games to heckle players from the first base line fence, and on the first night of the incident the bikers were heckling Schofield for his salary and his play performance.
 In response, Maddon suggested to Schofield that while warming up at shortstop he should overthrow a ball to first base and hit one of the bikers with it.
 Maddon described Schofield's response by writing, "Schoey is eighteen years old and is the nicest guy in the world and of course he wouldn't do it."
 On the second night of the incident the bikers were again heckling Schofield, but Maddon had already asked Gerber to make the warm-up overthrow instead, from his position at second base.
-Though Gerber's throw was short and hit the chain-link fence in front of the bikers, Maddon believed that, "the message was delivered."
+Though Gerber's throw was low and hit the chain-link fence in front of the bikers, Maddon believed that, "the message was delivered."